 As learners work through the course, at the end of each module they are set activities to support the embedding of the learning to their work.
 In addition, learners are expected to complete some self-study of a topic relevant to them or their setting.

-You will be invoiced £800 plus VAT (this course can be paid for by the DfE Mental Health Lead Training Grant).
+You will be invoiced £800 plus VAT (this course can be recouped from the £1200 DfE Mental Health Lead Training Grant).